sejungkwak/connect-4/README.md

 - I referenced the [MDN Web Docs](https://developer.mozilla.org/en-US/), [W3schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) for JavaScript concepts.

-- Checking winner
+- Checking for a win
   - Source: Tom Campbell's YouTube video [Coding Connect 4 with JavaScript](https://www.youtube.com/watch?v=kA9OOeUXXSU)
     - Using the difference of the cells' indices: On a 6-row by 7-column grid where the top leftmost position is 0 and the top rightmost position is 6, the 2 consecutive cells in a horizontal line have 1 index difference, in a vertical line have 7, in a main diagonal line(\\) have 8 and in an off-diagonal line(/) have 6.
-  - I adapted his algorithm to check for a winning move, but I created my own approach by retrieving the cell's owner in the `div`(cell)'s `class` attribute.
+  - I adapted his algorithm to check for a win, but I created my own approach by retrieving the cell's owner in the `div`(cell)'s `class` attribute.

 - Merging multiple objects into one
   - Source: CRice's answer on [Stack Overflow](https://stackoverflow.com/questions/49020000/reduce-multiple-objects-into-one-adding-values-together)